-The partial closure of Dixon Landing Road At Grade Option in the area near the BART alignment for 30 months would affect traffic at Dixon Landing Road/Milmont Drive and would result in an unavoidable adverse effect.
+The partial closure of Dixon Landing Road under the At Grade Option in the area near the BART alignment for 30 months, where Dixon Landing Road would be reduced to one lane in each direction, would affect traffic at Dixon Landing Road/Milmont Drive and would result in an unavoidable adverse effect.
 Mitigation measures to reduce the effect of the partial closure of Dixon Landing Road are not feasible due to ROW constraints.
 The same mitigation used for the full closure, as would be used for the partial closure of Dixon Landing Road.
 This mitigation measure is: